Your Guide to Ramen Slurping Like a Local in VancouverBy Nikki Bayley

 If you get a whole egg, gently split it in half with your chopsticks so that you can see the glistening yolk and have more manageable bites.

 You’re not a Vancouverite till you’ve shared your ramen on social media.
 Any advice on getting the best shot?

-If you are taking pictures for Instagram or Facebook, I would take them as quickly as possible since the noodles will become mushy fast in the hot soup, which will ruin the dish.
+If you are taking pictures for social media, take them as quickly as possible since the noodles will become mushy fast in the hot soup, which will ruin the dish.

 And finally …